mozilla/kitsune/docs/development.md

 ## Things about non-trivial changes

-1. We should roll multiple reindex-requiring changes into megapacks when it makes sense and doesn\'t add complexity.
+1. We should roll multiple reindex-requiring changes into megapacks when it makes sense and does not add complexity.
 2. Developers should test changes with recent sumo dumps.

 ## Workflow for making the changes